MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-kpi-summary.md

 ![KPI Summary dashboard](media/ai-csi-kpi-summary-dash.png)

-The KPI (Key Performance Indicator) Summary dashboard gives you a broad overview of the performance of your customer support system.
-The dashboard shows you key performance indicators such as the number of incoming, resolved, escalated, and SLA compliant cases for a specified time period, and the average resolution time and customer satisfaction score.
+The KPI (Key Performance Indicator) Summary dashboard gives you a broad overview of the performance of your customer support system for a specified time period.

+You can display KPI Summary, [Incoming Cases](ai-csi-dash-incoming-cases.md), [Case Resolutions](ai-csi-dash-case-resolutions.md), and [Customer Satisfaction](ai-csi-dash-CSAT.md) dashboards by clicking each dashboard's icon in the navigation pane.
+You can display the [Topic Details](ai-csi-dash-topic-details.md) dashboard by right-clicking a topic in one of the AI Insights charts in those dashboards.
+The KPI Summary dashboard is the default Dynamics 365 AI for Customer Service dashboard.

-The dashboard also provides a variety of graphical views of your system's support cases, including:
+The KPI Summary dashboard provides a variety of graphical views of your system's support cases, including:

+* The number of incoming, resolved, escalated, and SLA compliant cases.
+* The average resolution time and customer satisfaction score.
 * The breakdown of case priority, backlog and new cases, and case channels.
 * The aggregate trend in new and resolved cases.
 * The breakdown of unresolved cases by age.